 Manufacturers who respond proactively to risk will be better positioned to grow and prosper.
+A part of managing risk is understanding the need for errors and omissions insurance in manufacturing.

 Relationships with both suppliers and customers are becoming increasingly interdependent.
 This presents an increased risk for economic loss that is not covered by traditional insurance.